Policies, Procedures & Forms

 Student Health Certificate (To be completed by a doctor, where appropriate)

 The Faculty of Science has the responsibility to ensure that degree, program and course requirements are met in a manner that is equitable to all students.
 While the Faculty adheres strictly to all deadlines and academic regulations as stated in the University Calendar, it does wish to assist students with legitimate difficulties.
-Students who seek special consideration or who wish to request that the application of a particular University or Faculty regulation be waived because of compelling medical, personal or family reasons, may submit a Petition for Special Consideration to the Office of the Associate Dean.
-Supporting documentation will be required but will not ensure approval of the Petition.
-The authority to grant Petitions lies with the Faculty Associate Dean’s office and is discretionary.
-Students are responsible for submitting Petitions for Special Consideration in a prompt and timely manner.

 The Petition for Special Consideration: Request for Deferred Examination (Form B) is used when a student misses an examination because of compelling medical or personal reasons.
 Please review the information provided in the General Academic Regulations section of the Undergraduate Calendar.